ClickHouse/ClickHouse/docs/en/operations/table_engines/jdbc.md

 Allows ClickHouse to connect to external databases via [JDBC](https://en.wikipedia.org/wiki/Java_Database_Connectivity).

-To implement the JDBC connection, ClickHouse uses the program [clickhouse-jdbc-bridge](https://github.com/alex-krash/clickhouse-jdbc-bridge).
-You should run it as a daemon.
+To implement the JDBC connection, ClickHouse uses the separate program [clickhouse-jdbc-bridge](https://github.com/alex-krash/clickhouse-jdbc-bridge) that should run as a daemon.

 This engine supports the [Nullable](../../data_types/nullable.md) data type.